TakaiKinoko/Word-Mover-Distance-For-Sentence-Similarity/README.md

 to work.
 They exist simply to make testing easier.

 ### 2. data processing
-It's far more likely that the data you have is a dictionary mapping some sort of unique IDs to strings.
+It's far more likely that the data you have is a hashmap (python dict) mapping some sort of unique IDs to strings.
 To ensure that your data is compatible with the models, only one simple step needs to be taken:

 - Assuming you already have a python dict called `sent_dict` that maps IDs to Strings.
 We need to convert every string into